PhilBrockman/ModelAssistedLabel/README.md

 My exercise equipment doesn’t connect to a network.
 But I still want the "smart workout experience" when I'm using a "dumb" rowing machine.

-Maybe if I point my webcam at the equipment’s LCD output, I can make a machine learn to identify and interpret useful information.
+Maybe if I point my webcam at the equipment’s LCD output, I can make my computer identify and interpret useful information.
 Perfect!
 I’ll just utilize object detection to determine the location and identity of digits on the machine’s readout.

 First question -- just a tiny one -- how do you do that?

 After wading through several guides, I found [Roboflow's YOLOv5 tutorial]( https://models.roboflow.com/object-detection/yolov5).
 They provide a hands-on and accessible experience in machine learning.
 But unfortunately, I couldn't progress immediately on my specific project.
 Instead, I had to build my own dataset.

-As I labeled image after image, I envision passing my work off to a YOLOv5 model.
-I sleuth through [Ultralytic's](https://github.com/ultralytics/yolov5) original project, I build wrappers around `detect.py` and `train.py`.
+As I labeled digits on image after image, tedium tore at me.
+I envisioned using the YOLOv5 model predictions as "pre-labels".
+I sleuth through [Ultralytic's](https://github.com/ultralytics/yolov5) original project, and I build wrappers around `detect.py` and `train.py`.
 I determine that my vision could be a reality.

 This repository contains the tools that let me "pre-label" my images before sending them off for human inspection and correction.
 I also provide labeled and unlabeled images to demonstrate the tools.